 Adding a Touch of Class to Your Own Dental Site

-Dentists who are currently struggling with design choices shouldn’t necessarily try to copy any of these looks.
+If you are working on a dental site project and are currently struggling with design choices, you shouldn’t necessarily try to copy any of these looks.
 Rather, you’ll want to take a few minutes to think more about why they work.
 Once you’ve had a chance to find the deficiencies in your current design, you shouldn’t have any problem getting up to speed with a new design.